franneck94/HelperBox/docs/Emo.md

     - If no target is selected then the 2nd last player will be targeted in UW, elsewhere the first player
     - Balth, Life, and Bond will be cast if not present

-- Fuse Pull:
+- Fuse Range:
-    1. Cancel Animation
-    2. Walk to the target at a distance of 1220
+    1. Walk to the target at a distance of 1220
-    3. Cancel Animation
-    4. Fuse

 - Standard Skill Routine - Pumping:
     - On-hold while walking or talking to reaper (yellow colored)